PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 * When the narrative documentation does not index a subpackage (a directory) or module (a :file:`.py` file) with ``automodule``, ``automodapi``, or the like, then it is required to create a stub file for that particular subpackage or module in `docs/api_static`_ .
-Here are the sample contents for a stub file for `plasmapy.particles.atomic`.
-This file would be located at jlkj;lj :file:`docs/api_static/plasmapy.particles.atomic.rst`.
+For example, the stub file for `plasmapy.particles.atomic` is placed at :file:`docs/api_static/plasampy.particles.atomic.rst` and its contents look like:

   .. code-block:: rst